nhjschulz/EInkPicFrame/design/hardware.md

 The heart of the PCB is the AVR 328PU microcontroller.
 It gives access to the following capabilities:

-* SPI is used for reading from SD-Card, writing to EPD and ISP programing.
+* SPI is used for reading from SD-Card, writing to EPD and ISP programming.
 * UART TX/RX - Only TX for debug prints is used, RX input is ignored
-* A 32.768 kHz watch crystal on the XTAL pins drives Timer2 to wakeup the contoller from power safe mode.
+* A 32.768 kHz watch crystal on the XTAL pins drives Timer2 to wakeup the controller from power safe mode.
-* ADC voltages - Reference voltage uses the recomended wiring with a capacitor and inductor.
+* ADC voltages - Reference voltage uses the recommended wiring with a capacitor and inductor.
 It is used for measuring the input voltage for low battery indication.
 * A reset button is connected to restart the system without power cycling.
-* PORT C pins are availbale on a header, but currently unused.
+* PORT C pins are available on a header, but currently unused.
 They are for future extensions.

 The pin usage is detailed on the [Pins](Pins.md) page.